Jump to the content

 Humanitarian aid for children worldwide

-In acute emergency situations, triggered by natural disasters, wars or armed conflicts, Terre of the Hommes helps children and their families.
-Support us in our acute disaster relief and long -term reconstruction.
+In acute emergencies caused by natural disasters, wars, or armed conflicts, Terre des Hommes helps children and their families.
+Support us in our immediate disaster relief and long-term reconstruction efforts.

 Your donation helps!